 1. Keep It Well-Balanced

-A good homemade dog food must contain the right proportion of ingredients that your canine requires based on the dog's age, size, breed, activity and health.
+Good homemade dog food must contain the right proportion of ingredients that your canine requires based on the dog's age, size, breed, activity, and health.
 Skipping one component or going overboard with another can have a negative effect on your dog’s health, especially if it’s done consistently.

 In general, for a well-balanced dog food meal, you can follow these percentages: